Most people are surprised to hear I’m an introvert.

-The irony is I’ve also developed a bit of a reputation over the last few years for being loud, outspoken, opinionated, and for being a gal who likes to laughs way too loud (scarring babies kinda loud).
+The irony is I’ve also developed a reputation for being loud, outspoken, opinionated, and for being a gal who likes to laughs way too loud (scarring babies kinda loud).

 The truth is I still struggle with being an introvert more than I like to admit.
 Between the shame of being labelled as ‘too shy’ or people trying to intentionally embarrass you, to being called or thought of as just plain ‘weird’, sometimes being an introvert is a heavy burden.